Sharing the sentence: Separation takes toll on incarcerated moms and their kids

 Erika Ray is serving a 42-year sentence for armed robbery and murder.
 Her 23-year-old daughter, Jada Lesure, was just 7 when her mother was charged.
 Lesure now brings her 4-year old son to visit.

-“There wasn’t any program like this” when Jada was a child, Ray said, watching her grandson zoom happily around the gym.
+“There wasn’t any program like this” when Jada was a child, Ray says, watching her grandson zoom happily around the gym.

-But even as an adult, Lesure said, “I need my mom.
+But even as an adult, Lesure says, “I need my mom.
 Everybody needs their mom.”

 Ray laments it will be a long time before she is able to return home.

-“There is no way to punish the parent and not punish the child,” she said.
+“There is no way to punish the parent and not punish the child,” she says.

 Savage is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.